reiugit/ConfigurationsInConsoleApp/README.md

-# Example for reading configurations from<br>'appsettings.json' in a console app
+# Example for reading configurations<br>from appsettings.json in a console app

 1.)
 Using the options pattern (strongly typed configuration):